HARP Refinance Guidelines For Underwater Mortgages

 Will HARP Be Extended Into 2019?

 Home Affordable Refinance Program is for homeowners with underwater mortgages.
-However, many home prices nationwide has increased substantially in value.
+However, many home prices nationwide have increased substantially in value.
 HARP has been extended until December 31st, 2018.
 Will there be another extension of the Home Affordable Refinance Program?

 Word on the street is that Fannie/Freddie will not be extending HARP.
 Fannie Mae will be launching a new loan program effective January 1st, 2019.